magynhard/rvm-windows/README.md

-upgrade <from> <to>        # Upgrade given from_version to given to_version upgrades                   # List installed environments and available upgrades. use <version>              # Switch to specified ruby version version                    # Display RVM build version
+upgrade <from> <to>        # Upgrade given from_version to given to_version upgrades                   # List installed environments and available upgrades. use <version>              # Switch to specified ruby version use --default <version>    # Switch to specified ruby version and set it as default version                    # Display RVM build version
 ```